HMC-Alumni/hmcmemorial.org/_posts/2021-02-25-sheldon-wettack.md

 Sheldon is survived by Marilyn (Jones) Wettack, his loving wife of 65 years (Holland, MI); his sisters Betsy White and Barb (Mike) Estrada of California; his children Kathy (Jim) Hodge of Grand Rapids, Michigan; Pam (Burt) Leland of Santa Fe, New Mexico; Deb (Dean) Welsch of Michigan and David (Amy) Wettack of Weber City, Virginia; his eight grandchildren Jennifer, Megan, Bryan, Laura, Aaron, Lauren, Josh, and Abby; his six great grandchildren and his devoted dog Holly.
 He was preceded in death by his parents, brother-in-law Larry White and grandson Clayton.

-This obituary was originally published [here](https://dykstrafuneralhome.com/obituaries/dr-sheldon-wettack.135088).
+This obituary was originally published [here](https://dykstrafuneralhome.com/obituaries/dr-sheldon-wettack.135088), where you can also share memories.